 Rental apartments are typically leased for a fixed period (usually one year) or on a month-to-month basis, and there are pros and cons to both.
 For example, a yearly lease will get you the best deal on rent.
 Fixed-term leases also ensure you’ll pay the same amount throughout your lease.
 Conversely, in monthly contracts, the rent can change each time you renew.
 What’s more, a one-year contract will protect you from undue evictions, while a monthly lease means your landlord could decide to end your contract from one month to the next.
 However, a month-to-month lease does offer more flexibility by allowing you to move out whenever you want to without penalty.

-Where will I be renting?
+Where will I be living off-campus?

 Do you have a car or will you be using public transportation to get to school?
 With a car, you can move anywhere.
 But, if you’re planning to use public transit, make sure your apartment is located near a bus, subway or train station.

-What amenities do I need?
+What amenities do I need as a student renter?

 - Appliances: Do you need an in-unit washer and dryer or a laundry room?
 Are you looking for an apartment with a dishwasher?

 - Furnishing: Do you need a pre-furnished apartment?
 These rentals are certainly easier to move into, but they also come with more expensive rents.
+Yet, they will reduce the number of items on your college apartment essentials list.

 - Pet friendliness: Do you plan to take a pet with you to college?
 If so, you’ll need to search for pet-friendly apartments.